Swifty-OS/swift-os-wiki/README.md

 # swift-os-wiki
-This repository is a stub for the Swift-OS Wiki.
+This repository is a stub for the [Swifty-OS Wiki](https://github.com/Swifty-OS/swift-os-wiki/wiki).